 Students are required to produce one engineering report from either of the two engineering application modules, and one from either of the two engineering focus modules.

-Some support material is supplied through our elearning site.
+Support material is supplied through our elearning site.
+Regular access to a computer and the Internet is essential.